Canadian Pain Task Force Online Consultation

 • My Story

-by CanonShooter, about 4 years ago
+by CanonShooter, over 4 years ago

 This story has been heard by many a medical professional.
 I've always had back and lower back pain, only as a kid be told it's "just growing pains".
 It never stopped when I stopped growing.
 My R knee became troublesome in between times.
 Only to be told "it's nothing, here's my an Rx for physio".
 Physio did nothing.
 Ended up having surgery.
 Surgery did nothing.
 "I don't know what's wrong" and that was that.
 Then, yrs later, broke my tailbone during childbirth.
 No treatments were ever offered.
 I treated myself with weekly, monthly chiropractic care and massage therapy.
 For years...
 Continue reading